mxz2013/segmentation_api/README.md

     # Then gets Job2, then Job3...
 ```

-After processing results, the clients can poll for job status and retrieve results by a unique job id.
+After processing results, the clients can poll for job status and retrieve results by a unique job id from Redis.
 ```response = self.session.get(f"{self.base_url}/job_status/{job_id}")```